barsdeveloper/tank/README.md

 # tank
 Table Abstraction and Navigation Kit.
-(It is a ORM)
+Simple and robust ORM for Rust.

+## Design goals